- visit us

 Sarah was brought up in Hong Kong on a tea plantation, where she still has a family home.
 She trained as a solicitor working in the City and in Hong Kong before changing direction to work as a lecturer for the Open University and as a Commercial Mediator while her four children were young.

 She now divides her time between the 'detail' at Rathfinny and in running the Driver Youth Trust, which has a special interest in literacy.
 Currently she is working with Ark Academies in devising a programme, 'Drive for Literacy', aimed at improving the school experience for those with dyslexia, with the intention of this becoming a national benchmark.

-She is studying for her MA in Creative Writing at Kingston University having written one book, Chinese Whispers (awaiting publication) and is working on her second.
+She has completed her MA in Creative Writing at Kingston University having written one book, Chinese Whispers (awaiting publication) and is working on her second.